3 Ways a Physical Therapist Can Help Manage Headaches

-A physical therapist treatment plan may include:
+A physical therapist treatment plan for headaches may include:

-- Manual therapy: Proven hands-on techniques are designed to alleviate joint and muscle stiffness, increase mobility of the head and neck, decrease muscle tension and spasms, and improve muscle performance.
+Proven hands-on techniques are designed to alleviate joint and muscle stiffness, increase mobility of the head and neck, decrease muscle tension and spasms, and improve muscle performance.

-- Exercise: Research has shown that various types of specific exercises will decrease pain, improve endurance, decrease inflammation, and promote overall healing.
+Research has shown that various types of specific exercises will decrease pain, improve endurance, decrease inflammation, and promote overall healing.
 In addition to individualized prescribed exercises, customized home-exercise programs are an essential part of the treatment plan.

-- Education: Educational strategies have been found helpful at lessening severity and/or frequency of headaches.
+Educational strategies have been found helpful at lessening severity and/or frequency of headaches.
 These strategies include identifying highly individualized triggers (ie, dietary, sleep, movement/postural habits, stressors, hydration).
 Effective strategies to alleviate symptoms also include a wide variety of relaxation techniques.

 Blanpied PR, Gross AR, Elliott JM, et al. Neck pain: revision 2017.
 J Orthop Sports Phys Ther.
 2017;47(7):A1–A83.
 Free Article.